 Stargazing, for the untamed and unequipped eye, might seem like just a lot of staring at a dark sky.
 Getting all the telescopes and binoculars needed to see even the closest stars can be a challenge on its own, but luckily, the next meteor shower to hit our skies won’t need any accessories to be seen.
-So if you’ve suddenly gotten real passionate about stargazing but don’t really know what you’re looking for, then get excited, because the Southern Hemisphere is in the prime position for a celestial show, free of charge and visible from your own backyard.
+So if you’ve suddenly gotten real passionate about stargazing but don’t really know what you’re looking for, then get excited, because every December there's a celestial show, free of charge and (maybe) visible from your own backyard.

-The Geminid meteor shower, one of the best and most reliable meteor showers on the celestial calendar, is set to light up the sky between 12-15 December.
-For both professional and amateur stargazers, the shower promises anywhere between 100 and 150 meteors per hour at its peak (in ideal conditions), and meteors can be visible for several days before and after, if you happen to miss it.
+The Geminid meteor shower, one of the best and most reliable meteor showers on the celestial calendar, is set to light up the sky between 13-14 December.
+In the Northern Hemisphere, the shower typically promises anywhere between 100 and 150 meteors per hour at its peak (in ideal conditions), however here in the Southern Hemisphere we can expect to see about 25% of those.
+Unfortunately, a bright moon means there'll be even fewer visible this year, however you might still be able to catch about 40-50 shooting stars an hour at its peak, and meteors can be visible for several days before and after, if you happen to miss it.

 According to the Sir Thomas Brisbane Planetarium Acting Curator, Duncan Waldron, the great thing about this shower is that you don’t need any equipment to see those shooting stars, just as little light pollution as possible.
 According to Waldron, you'll get the best views with these tips: